 Your investment strategy is your plan for making, holding and realising assets consistent with your investment objectives and retirement goals.
-It should set out why and how you've chosen to invest your retirement benefits in order to meet these goals.
+It should set out why and how you've chosen to invest your retirement benefits to meet these goals.

-The superannuation laws require that you must prepare and implement an investment strategy for your self-managed super fund (SMSF) which you must then give effect to and review regularly.
+The super laws require that you must:

+- prepare and implement an investment strategy for your SMSF - give effect to and review the strategy regularly.